 - Sunday, Apr 26 to Saturday, May 2

-Sunday May 3 through Wednesday May 6 isn't included in this default Last 6 Weeks date range since those dates would only create a partial week.
+Sunday, May 3 through Wednesday, May 6 aren't included in the default Last 6 Weeks date range since those dates would only create a partial week.